...

 Helmets are required at High 1 Resort

-High 1 Resort offers a range of ski and snowboard lessons tailored to different skill levels, from absolute beginners to those looking to refine their technique.
+High 1 Resort offers a range of ski and snowboard lessons designed for various skill levels, from absolute beginners to those looking to refine their technique.

-Whether you’re strapping on skis or a snowboard for the first time or you’re an experienced rider looking to sharpen your skills, the resort’s certified instructors are ready to guide you.
+Whether it’s your first time on skis or a snowboard, or you’re an experienced rider aiming to improve, the resort’s certified instructors are ready to help.

-At the time of writing, the resort’s website lessons page does not list the prices, though they may be added by the time you read this.
+At the time of writing, the prices for lessons aren’t listed on the resort’s website, though they may be available by the time you read this.

-I do know they offer both private and group lessons, with private lessons being more expensive.
-My wife apparently didn’t appreciate my ‘pizza and french fries’ teaching method and opted for a private half-day lesson instead.
+The resort offers both private and group lessons, with private sessions being more expensive.
+My wife, apparently unimpressed by my “pizza and french fries” teaching method, opted for a private half-day lesson instead.

 A ski instructor helps my wife as she prepares for her first ever ski lesson at High 1 Resort.

-I can’t argue with the results—if you check out the winter Instagram video I’ve added below, you’ll see her whizzing by like a young Olympian.
+I can’t argue with the results—if you check out the TikTok below, you’ll see her whizzing by like a young Olympian.

 Finding the perfect place to stay at High 1 Resort can make your ski trip even more enjoyable.
-With a variety of accommodation options right on the mountain, you’ll have easy access to the slopes and other resort amenities.
+With a variety of accommodations right on the mountain, you’ll have easy access to the slopes and other resort amenities.

-It’s important to note that simply entering “High 1 Resort” on Agoda won’t get you very far.
-You need to use “Jeongseon-gun” as your search term to find the full range of hotels, resorts, and pensions available in the area.
-The link above will take you straight there.
+It’s worth noting that simply entering “High 1 Resort” on Agoda may not show all available options.
+To find the full range of hotels, resorts, and pensions in the area, use “Jeongseon-gun” as your search term.
+The link above will take you directly there.

-To be fully transparent, my Korean wife has always handled the hotel bookings using what I like to call the “Korean Internet,” so if you happen to have some local help, it can be a real advantage.
+To be fully transparent, my Korean wife has always handled our bookings using what I call the “Korean Internet,” so if you have local help, it can be a big advantage.
+That said, I did a trial run myself, and everything I’m about to discuss was easily found on Agoda.
+Booking.com, however, was less reliable.

 As an affiliate, I may earn a commission if you book through these links, at no extra cost to you.